Welcome to Year 5 and 6!

 Derwentwater Residential (Yr 6): Mon 20th May - Fri 24th May

 All classes Games sessions will take place on a Monday afternoon, due to us being fortunate enough to take advantage of some specialist coaching.
-We have got a cricket coach working alongside the children in Year 5 and 6 in the second half of the Autumn term.
+We have got a cricket coach and golf coach working alongside the children in Year 5 and 6 this term.

 Class 7 (Mrs Youd and Mrs Nordberg) - Friday afternoon